If you spend more than 35 hours a week caring for a relative or friend who is ill or disabled, you might be entitled to claim carer’s allowance.

 What is carer's allowance?

 Carer’s allowance is a government benefit to help you out financially if you care for someone close to you.
-On this page, you can find out how much money you can get, if you qualify for the allowance and how to apply.
+On this page, find out how much money you can get, whether you qualify for the allowance and how to apply.

 How much is carer's allowance?